Tetris (film): Production

+Development

-In July 2020, it was reported that a biopic was being made about the making of Tetris, which will delve into the legal battles that took place during the Cold War over ownership of the game, with Jon S. Baird directing and Taron Egerton cast to portray the game publisher Henk Rogers.
+In July 2020, it was reported that a biopic was being made about the making of Tetris, which would delve into the legal battles that took place during the Cold War over ownership of the game, with Jon S. Baird directing and Taron Egerton cast to portray the game publisher Henk Rogers.
 Egerton confirmed this report in an August 2020 interview, explaining that the film would mirror a tone similar to The Social Network.
 In November 2020, Apple TV+ acquired the film.

+Baird explained that the appeal of the film's script lay in its focus on the legal battle over the rights to the game, set against the backdrop of the Cold War.
+With a background in politics and international relations, Baird was drawn to the high-stakes, thrilling nature of the story, which he likened to a "fast-paced, high-stakes thriller on steroids."
+He emphasized that, unlike typical video game adaptations, the film centers on the real-world drama surrounding the game's distribution rights rather than trying to adapt the gameplay itself.
+When asked why the film was made now, Baird remarked that, while the story had been in development for years, the current geopolitical situation—particularly the Russian invasion of Ukraine—provided new resonance.
+He noted that the film's portrayal of East-West relations during the Cold War would be more meaningful now than it might have been in the past, as modern audiences have a clearer understanding of how dangerous and politically charged that period was.

+Filming

+Filming for Tetris originally planned for Moscow was disrupted by the COVID-19 pandemic in 2021, prompting the production to relocate to various locations in Scotland, including Edinburgh, Ayrshire, Glasgow, and Aberdeen.
+Director Jon S. Baird, a native of Aberdeen, described filming in his hometown as a special experience, highlighting the region’s untapped cinematic potential and the enthusiastic local reception.
+Producer Gillian Berrie noted the serendipitous connection between Moscow's architecture—partially influenced by Scottish designers—and the Scottish filming locations, which helped create a convincing stand-in for the Russian capital.
+Lead actor Taron Egerton remarked on Scotland's "abundance of greyness" and architectural similarities to Moscow, particularly in parts of Glasgow.
+The production was supported by £500,000 from Screen Scotland’s production growth fund.

 Filming began in Glasgow in December 2020, including Glasgow Prestwick Airport on the Ayrshire coast.
-In February 2021, filming took place in Aberdeen at locations including the University of Aberdeen's Zoology Building, which was used as the headquarters of Soviet firm Elorg, and Seamount Court which was used for several scenes.
+In February 2021, filming took place in Aberdeen at locations including the University of Aberdeen's Zoology Building, which was used as the headquarters of Soviet firm ELORG, and Seamount Court which was used for several scenes.
+Filming took place for 7 days in and around the former (RAF) military base at Balado in Perth & Kinross; particularly internal scenes for a quasi-military backdrop.
 Production then returned to Glasgow for a few days, before wrapping in early March 2021.
-Reshoots took place in 2022, and the film's release was planned for later in the year.